top of page

 I also incorporate at least a few minutes of meditation into my morning routine and journaling every evening.
 Check out my award-winning books 108 Yoga and Self-Care Practices for Busy Mamas and How to Stay Calm in Chaos: An Everyday Self-Care Guide for journaling prompts and meditation ideas.

-Note that if you’re practicing all of these things and you’re still experiencing a consistently low mood, please contact someone who can help, such as your primary care doctor or mental health professional.
+Note that if you’re practicing all of these things and you’re still in need of mental health support, please contact someone who can help, such as your primary care doctor or mental health professional.
+If you work for a company with an employee assistance program, you can also reach out to them about the resources they offer.

 Pay a little extra attention to yourself.
 Just like your children, your mind, body and spirit depend on you to take care of them.